nroi/geonames_zip_postgresql/README.md

-# geonames_zip_postgresql
+# geonames\_zip\_postgresql

 Copies the zip codes / postal codes from geonames into a PostgreSQL database.
+Apart from a PostgreSQL database, only `unzip`, `wget` and `sed` are required.

 Includes a bash script and an SQL script to import the zip codes from http://download.geonames.org/export/zip/ into a PostgreSQL database.
 Two things to watch out for:
 1. If you happen to already have a schema called 'geonames' in your database, this script will drop it.